 Geographically, Chinatown is bound by Shaftesbury Avenue to the north, Rupert Street to the west, Charing Cross Road to the east and Leicester Square to the south.
 The main focal point is Gerrard Street, which runs through its centre.
 Chinatown is part of London’s West End.

 The nearest London Underground stations to Chinatown are Leicester Square and Piccadilly Circus, which are connected to the Piccadilly, Northern and Bakerloo Tube lines.

 It is easy to get around Chinatown on foot, as it is a relatively small area and some streets are pedestrianised.

 Bus routes skirt the area’s boundaries, but they do not travel through Chinatown.
 Access for taxis and cars is limited to the main streets.

 What to see in London Chinatown

-Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops crammed full of Chinese-inspired trinkets and gifts.
+Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops selling Asian cosmetics and Chinese-inspired trinkets and gifts.

-There are also shops to explore selling lanterns, Chinese clothing and knick-knacks such as maneki-neko (beckoning cats).
+You can also explore shops selling lanterns, Chinese clothing and knick-knacks such as maneki-neko (beckoning cats).